testdouble/mocktail/docs/support/api.md

 ```

-#### Modules and classes with singleton methods replaced
+#### Modules and classes with their methods replaced

 If you've called `Mocktail.replace()` on a class or module, it can also be
 passed to `Mocktail.explain()` for a summary of all the stubbing configurations
-and calls made against its faked singleton methods for the currently running
+and calls made against its faked methods for the currently running thread.
-thread.

-Imagine a `Shop` class with `self.open!` and `self.close!` singleton methods:
+Imagine a `Shop` class with `self.open!` and `self.close!` methods:

 ```ruby
 Mocktail.replace(Shop)